Ronkahn21/grove/docs/designs/topology.md

    - Use custom name (e.g., "my-cluster-topology") OR
    - Use default name "grove-topology" (no config needed)
 3. Create resource: `kubectl apply -f topologydomain.yaml`
-4. If using custom name: configure operator with topology name in OperatorConfiguration
+4. If using custom name: configure operator with topology name in operator config
 5. Manually create Kueue Topology with same name and aligned levels for KAI scheduler

 **Validation:**